NYSCP Operation Choice - North Yorkshire

 Will Op Choice replace the current youth drug disposal methods?

-No, Op Choice will run alongside the Youth Drug and Alcohol Referral (DAR) procedure and Youth Caution/Youth Conditional Caution – referral to Youth Outcome Panel (YOP) as an out of court disposal option.
+No, Op Choice will run alongside the Youth Drug and Alcohol Referral (DAR) procedure and Youth Caution/Youth Conditional Caution – referral to Youth Outcome Panel (YOP) as an out-of-court disposal option.

-How long does the Officer in Charge (OIC) have to request consent from the suspects parent/guardian?
+How long does the Officer in Charge (OIC) have to request consent from the suspect’s parent/guardian?

-The OIC should gain consent, if practicable, before the end of their turn of duty and update the OEL to that effect, before assigning the incident to an SLO.
-If this is not possible then it must be done at the earliest opportunity.
+The OIC should gain consent, if practicable, before the end of their turn of duty and update the OEL to that effect before assigning the incident to an SLO.
+If this is not possible,then it must be done at the earliest opportunity.

 Who is responsible for obtaining details of which school the suspect attends?

-The process stipulates that the suspect will not be arrested at the time they are found in possession of drugs, what does the OIC do with them?
+The process stipulates that the suspect will not be arrested at the time they are found in possession of drugs.
+What does the OIC do with them?

 The OIC should return the suspect home to their parent/guardian and discuss with them the option of consenting to Op Choice.